8 Early Symptoms of Selenium Deficiency & Your Next Steps

 In addition, replacing low Selenium levels has been shown to improve hair growth and nail growth.

 Another very important point worth mentioning (and one that we will expand on below) is that selenium deficiency rarely tends to appear by itself and is often accompanied by other nutrient deficiencies.

-This is important because other micro-nutrients such as iron, zinc, biotin and selenium are all required for proper hair growth.
+This is important because other micronutrients such as iron, zinc, biotin, and selenium (8) are all required for proper hair growth.